Max Drischner: Works (selected)

 Only manuscripts or copies of manuscripts have been preserved of other works of Max Drischner.

-Hanne-Lore Reetz owns claims possession of the manuscripts.
+Hanne-Lore Reetz claims possession of the manuscripts.
 But no one has ever seen them in their hands.
 Dr. Paul Kast, Drischer's son-in-law and Bach specialist, handed over Drischner's estate, including all manuscripts, to cantor Matthias Müller shortly before his death, as documented by documentary evidence.
 He owns manuscripts like: